Camping Season in Southern Vietnam

 Camping Culture in Vietnam

 Camping is especially popular with Vietnamese Millennials and Gen Zers, for whom the activity is often associated with freedom and independence.
 Camping is inexpensive, fun, cool, convivial and offers plenty of photo opportunities for social media posts.
 Although the legality of independent wild camping in Vietnam is something of a grey area, tens of thousands of people go camping every weekend and on national holidays.
 Vietnamese online camping communities boast hundreds of thousands of members and followers.
 After the pandemic, when travel restrictions were lifted, camping became the ultimate expression of post-lockdown liberty; of being able to be outside again.
 These days, many more foreign travellers and residents camp than did so in the past.
 Sadly, however, personal litter and disrespect for the natural environment are huge issues within Vietnam’s travel industry, which now includes camping.
 Unfortunately, due to the actions of a minority of people, camping is starting to be seen as a nuisance in some circles.
-If the popularity of camping continues to grow, but attitudes to personal trash don’t improve, I think it won’t be long before there’s an effort to clamp down on independent camping in Vietnam.
+Several articles in domestic media have highlighted the problems of trash and environmental damage associated with Vietnam’s booming camping trend.
+If the popularity of camping continues to grow but attitudes to personal trash don’t improve, I think it won’t be long before there’s an effort to clamp down on independent camping in Vietnam.

 [Back to Contents]